 NRC required in West Bengal : Dilip Ghosh

 West Bengal state BJP chief Dilip Ghosh said on Thursday that NRC is required in the state because infiltrators have become the vote banks of the ruling Trinamool Congress.
-He criticised West Bengal Chief Minister Mamata Banerjee's opposition to NPR and said that it has become her habit to resist whatever is good for the country.
+He criticised West Bengal Chief Minister Mamata Banerjee's opposition to National Population Register (NPR) and said that it has become her habit to resist whatever is good for the country.

-Ghosh told newsmen here, "NRC should be implemented in West Bengal.
+Ghosh told newsmen here, "The National Register of Citizens (NRC) should be implemented in West Bengal.
 Mamata Banerjee needs the help of the infiltrators, who have become its votebank, to win elections".
-"Let CAA happen first here, then we will see what to do with NRC," he said.
+"Let the Citizenship Amendment Act happen first here, then we will see what to do with NRC," he said.

 Regarding updation of the NRC in Assam, Ghosh said BJP has no link with it as it was done under the directions of the Supreme Court.
 "But there had been some lapses which are being sorted out presently," he said.